speckdavid/speckdavid.github.io/_pages/awards.md

         </div>
         <div class="col-sm-10">
           <div class="author">
-          <em>David Speck</em>
+          <b>ICAPS Best Dissertation Award</b>
           </div>
-          has won the <a href="https://www.icaps-conference.org/icaps-awards/">ICAPS Best Dissertation Award</a> at the Thirty-Fourth International Conference on Automated Planning and Scheduling (ICAPS 2024) for his dissertation <a href="../assets/pdf/speck-phd2022.pdf">Symbolic Search for Optimal Planning with Expressive Extensions</a>.
+          for the PhD dissertation <a href="../assets/pdf/speck-phd2022.pdf">Symbolic Search for Optimal Planning with Expressive Extensions</a> at the Thirty-Fourth International Conference on Automated Planning and Scheduling (<a href="https://www.icaps-conference.org/icaps-awards/">ICAPS 2024</a>).
         </div>
       </div>
     </li>